renamedquery/blender-cuda-subdivision-surface-gpu/README.md

 # blender-cuda-subdivison-surface-gpu

 *An experiment to see if Catmull Clark subdividing can be accelerated on a GPU using CUDA.
-Written by katznboyz, and adapted from the instructions on* [wikipedia][https://en.wikipedia.org/wiki/Catmull%E2%80%93Clark_subdivision_surface]*.*
+Written by katznboyz, and adapted from the instructions on [wikipedia](https://en.wikipedia.org/wiki/Catmull%E2%80%93Clark_subdivision_surface).*

 # Current Progress: